TheZorro/book-sorter/README.md

 ## Requirements

 - Docker
-- An [Anthropic API key](https://console.anthropic.com/) (Claude Haiku is used – very low cost, typically < $0.05/month for a home library)
+- An [Anthropic API key](https://console.anthropic.com/) (Claude Haiku is used for classification.
+Pricing is per request, not per month – if no books are processed, there is no cost.
+As a rough guide, 100 books cost approximately $0.01–$0.05 depending on metadata length.)

 ## Folder structure